-Building your credit can be difficult, especially if you’re new to Canada or have previous remarks on your credit report like a bankruptcy.
-When you have a bad or no credit history, gaining access to different credit products to help you build your credit can be extremely difficult.
-That’s when a secured credit card can come in handy.
+Building your credit can be difficult, especially if you’re new to Canada or have previous negative remarks on your credit report like a bankruptcy.
+When you have a bad or no credit history, gaining access to different credit products can be extremely difficult and expensive.
+If you’re looking to build credit, a secured card can help.

-How Do You Build Credit Using a Secured Credit Card?
+How To Build Credit Using A Secured Credit Card?

 A secured credit card helps you build credit like any other credit product.
 Here are some tips on how to use your secured credit card to build credit:

-- Pay on-time – Be sure to make your payments on time.
+- Pay On-Time – Be sure to make your payments on time.
 Like a missed payment, late payments can also affect your credit negatively.
-Similarly, every on-time or early payment will help improve your credit score.
+Similarly, every on-time or early payment can help improve your credit scores.

-- Pay the whole balance – Whenever possible pay off the entire balance rather than the minimum payment.
+- Pay The Whole Balance – Whenever possible pay off the entire balance rather than the minimum payment.
 Paying your whole balance will help keep your credit utilization ratio low, which can also help improve your credit scores.

-In order to apply for a secured credit card, you’ll need to provide certain information and documents during the application.
+In order to apply for a secured credit card, you may need to provide certain information and documents during the application, such as:

 - Personal Information: When applying you’ll have to provide basic personal information such as your name, address, phone number, social insurance number and more.

 - Financial Information: Many secured credit card providers often require you to provide pay stubs or bank statements as proof of income.

 Depending on the provider, there may be age restrictions, as well as other company-specific requirements.